-We love crepes, but they can be as nutrition-poor as a box of sugary cereal — with whole wheat, crepes provide a touch of earthy flavor, feel good and nutritious, and are yet still light and delicate.
+We love crepes.
+Whole wheat crepes provide a touch of earthy flavor, are nutritious, and yet still light and delicate.

 Whole Wheat Breakfast Crepes